 - Is experiencing an immediate financial hardship resulting from an emergency or other unexpected critical incident that has a direct and foreseeable impact on the student's ability to continue their education;

 - Has demonstrated a good faith effort to explore other funding options (e.g. insurance, free or low-cost community services/resources, relatives, etc.)

-- Has exhausted other financial resources as determined by the Office of Student Financial Aid (i.e. has not exceeded maximum budget allowances, has utilized other financial aid opportunities);
+- Has exhausted other financial resources as determined by the Office of Student Financial Services (i.e. has not exceeded maximum budget allowances, has utilized other financial aid opportunities);

 - Has submitted a complete TEF application form; and

 - Rental assistance or other emergency housing expenses

 - Safety and security needs (e.g. changing locks, moving costs)

 - Other financial needs arising from an unexpected emergency or extenuating circumstances will be evaluated on an individualized basis.